davidsule/Obsidian_main/Lecture notes/FYP/03_Project.md

 Possible improvement / note for report:  In pre-processing, the I'm -> I am expansion (and abbreviation expansion) only works if there is no punctuation around it.
 Maybe do that part of the tokenization together with pre-processing?
 Or the whole thing together? (like if you had originally I'm)
 Or maybe just run it again after tokenization?

 Also, Allcaps should only find len>1.
-But for example "   X, " is allcaps ()
+But for example "   X, " gives True for .isupper() and it is len>1 -> counts as capital, when it shouldn't.